 Academic Advisors are available for:

-- Developing an educational plan that includes scheduling, timing and using the DARS and GPS systems.
+- Developing an educational plan that includes scheduling, timing and using the Degree Audit

 - Connecting with University and departmental opportunities and resources.